 The Perot Museum of Nature and Science has themed exhibits about engineering, energy, evolution, earth science, astronomy, and more.
 Reunion Tower's most striking feature is a lit-up ball at the top with a revolving restaurant and observation level.
 The Fort Worth Stockyards host rodeos, concerts, theatrical performances, cattle-drive demonstrations, and other events from the traditions of Texas' cattle industry.

-As the fourth-most-populous city in the U.S., Houston offers plenty of cultural, dining, shopping, and entertainment options.
+As the fourth-most-populous city in the US, Houston offers plenty of cultural, dining, shopping, and entertainment options.
 NASA's Johnson Space Center is home to mission control and astronaut training facilities.
 Space Center Houston, the complex's visitor center, has a space shuttle replica, a space station replica, and a display of moon rocks to touch.
-They also offer open-air tram tours.
 Houston's Museum District has 19 museums, 11 of which offer free admission.
 Just a few are the Museum of Fine Arts, the Houston Museum of Natural Science, the Children's Museum of Houston, and the Holocaust Museum.
 The Houston Livestock Show and Rodeo, a 19-day event, occurs annually during February or March.
 The festival offers carnival rides, games, and food stands, and rodeo events feature the state's finest cowboys showing off their skills.
 The event also includes the Downtown Rodeo Parade.

 San Antonio's most famous tourist attraction is the Alamo, a former mission that was the site of the Battle of the Alamo in 1836.
 During the Texas Revolution, a small Texan force barricaded themselves inside in defense against a Mexican force of almost 1,800.
 The Texan fighters were ultimately killed, but the battle proved a rallying point that coined the phrase “Remember the Alamo!”
 Admission is free to visitors.
 The site offers daily family-friendly programs and guided tours.
 San Antonio is also home to the River Walk, a part of the San Antonio River that cuts through the city and is lined with walking paths and restaurants.
 Barges float the river to offer guided tours of the city and dinner cruises.

 The Gulf Coast offers scenic ocean views and beach activities.
 Galveston, less than an hour from Houston, has miles of sandy beaches with shallow, calm, warm water.
-Attractions in the area include the amusement park Pleasure Pier as well as Moody Gardens and Aquarium, featuring glass pyramids, an aquarium, a rainforest, and an amusement park.
+Attractions in the area include the amusement park - Pleasure Pier - as well as Moody Gardens and Aquarium, featuring glass pyramids, an aquarium, a rainforest, and an amusement park.
 Corpus Christi is another beach town with offerings like the Padre Island National Seashore, a tour of the naval museum aboard the USS Lexington, and the Texas State Aquarium.
 Just offshore, South Padre Island is the world's largest undeveloped barrier island.
 The town of South Padre is a popular spring break destination for Texas university students.

 Ask any native Texan, and they'll tell you that the staples of Texas cuisine are Tex-Mex and barbecue.
-Tex-Mex is a fusion of recipes from northern Mexico and early European settlers and includes tacos, enchiladas, fajitas, chimichangas, tamales, and tortilla chips served with guacamole, salsa, or chile con queso dip.
+Tex-Mex is a fusion of recipes from northern Mexico and early European settlers that includes tacos, enchiladas, fajitas, chimichangas, tamales, and tortilla chips served with guacamole, salsa, or chili con queso dip.
 The mainstays of Texas barbecue include beef brisket, sausage, ribs, and hamburgers (supposedly invented in Texas) served with pinto beans, potato salad, white bread, pickles, jalapenos, and a variety of spicy sauces.
 Make sure you come with a big appetite—the portions are bigger in Texas, too!